department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 **For non-LHDI clients**:

-* If a prospective client system does not have a VASI number, it will need to submit a LEAF intake request to get one.
+* If a prospective client system does not have a VASI ID, it will need to submit a LEAF intake request to get one.

 **For new LHDI clients**: